 6. Day Trips from Dublin to Belfast

-Northern Ireland needs at least a few long day trips or expanded weekend getaways from Dublin to present its natural and cultural highlights.
+Northern Ireland needs at least a few long day trips or weekend getaways from Dublin to present its natural and cultural highlights.
 While it’s technically a different country, you can still travel here if you have a UK visa or a passport that allows you to do it freely.

 The best place to start your day trips from Dublin through Northern Ireland is undoubtably Belfast.
 Known for its history and troubled past, the city has grown to a popular weekend destination with bustling farmer’s markets and award-winning restaurants.
 The most popular attraction still remains Titanic Belfast.
 The ill-fated ship was built in Belfast in 1911-1912, after all.

 7. The Giant’s Causeway